 A single parent makes all the decisions concerning the child themselves.
 Authorities, such as the day-care centre and school, only give information about the child to the guardian.
 The other parent can, however, make decisions regarding the care and upbringing of the child when the child is staying with him or her.

 A child can also be adopted alone.
 Adoption is enacted in the Adoption Act.
-If you would like to adopt a child alone, ask the social services office of your municipality for advice.
+If you are interested in adoption, ask the family law services (perheoikeuspalvelut) which cover your area for more information.

 The Association of Single Parent Families (Yhden Vanhemman Perheiden Liitto) offers information and organises activities for single parent families.
 You can find out about the Child Custody and Right of Access Act on the Finlex website.

 The Single Parents’ Association is a civic organisation founded by single parents which offers activities for its member families.

 Association of Single Parent FamiliesInformation for single parent familiesLink redirects to another website

 Single Parents' AssociationActivities for single parent familiesLink redirects to another website

 Child maintenance support

 Both parents are responsible for the maintenance of their children under the age of 18, even if they no longer live together.
 When parents separate, they have to reach an agreement concerning the maintenance of their children and possible child maintenance support (elatusapu).